Homeschool record keeping app

 Science, reading, outdoor learning

-In Homeschooly, this can be logged once with a short note, attendance context, and two photos from the day.
+In Homeschooly, this can be logged once with a short note, dated context, and two photos from the day.